-Follow the same rules and procedures for family functioning assessment as other assessments of child abuse and neglect.
+- Follow the same rules and procedures for family functioning assessment as other assessments of child abuse and neglect. - In situations requiring an incomplete assessment, Supervisor must ensure that a Finding of Maltreatment in the form of Trafficking is selected before submitting to the Child Welfare Consultant for approval.

-4.48 Family Functioning Assessments Involving Unaccompanied Children in Disasters
+4.47 Family Functioning Assessments Involving Unaccompanied Children in Disasters